 - Testing accommodations

 - Sign language interpreters

 - Assistance with note-taking

 - Textbooks recorded on CD

-- · Laptop checkout
+- Laptop checkout

 - Special seating and back supports

 - Adaptive equipment (such as Kurzweil 3000 reading system, SeeTec electronic enlarger, and voice-activated word processing)

-Students with disabilities are encouraged to register with Special Services to ensure their academic needs are being addressed as guickly as possible.
+Students with disabilities are encouraged to register with Special Services to ensure their academic needs are being addressed as quickly as possible.
+For more information, visit our office in the Dr. H. A. Miller Student Services Center or call 575.769.4099.